 Getting Coverage For Your Medical Needs

 As this article has outlined, there are many things that Medicare will flat out deny or reside in a gray area on whether they will or won’t.
-That’s why looking into adding a Medicare Supplemental plan could protect both your health and keep money in your pocket.
+That’s why adding a Medicare Supplemental plan could protect your health and keep money in your pocket.